madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 tags: [embedded, Swift]
 ---

+Thanks [**janhendry**](https://github.com/janhendry) for helping me improve the content : )

 ## What is "Embedded, Bare-metal, Real-time, Microcontroller, Arduino, Raspberry Pi"

 Sorry to put so many technical terms at this beginning.
 I met so many people who felt confused about these terms.
-Of course, you will because it's hard to find any precise definitions if you google them.
+Of course you will, because it's hard to find any precise definitions if you google them.
 First, I'll give a brief explanation about them.

 * **Embedded**: At the very beginning, the meaning of embedded application is pretty intuitive.
 It refers to a kind of software built into any machine other than a general-purpose computer.
 But its meaning is becoming vague and confused nowadays.
 You could find so many different explanations with google.
 I prefer the one on [wikipedia](https://en.wikipedia.org/wiki/Embedded_software): **If the main software functions are not initiated/controlled via a human interface, but through machine-interfaces, you could call it embedded application**, from simple firmware that controls the microwave oven to complicated Android-based automotive HMIs.
 Many people might think it is relevant to the complexity and performance of applications, or if an OS is used, and that’s not the case.